Behind the scenes

 Pernille Usterud-Svendsen

-Pernille is responsible for buying and making props.
-"We use everything from the internet to antique shops and scrap dealers to find the right things," she says.
-The three employees at the workshop have a network of people who can lend props.
-"For 'Doktor Proktor', for example, we were able to borrow an old scooter to use on stage.
-It's fun to collect things, but we probably prefer to make them ourselves.
-Right now we're making the legs for the king crab in "The Halibut Prince"," she concludes.
+Pernille is in charge of purchasing and making props.
+These are used by the actors or form part of the stage set.
+“We use everything from the internet to antique shops and secondhand dealers to find the right items,” she says.
+The three employees at the workshop have a network of people who can lend them props.
+“For ‘Doctor Proctor,’ for example, we were able to borrow an old scooter to put on stage.
+It’s fun to gather things together, but we probably like making them ourselves best.
+Right now, we’re making the legs for the king crab in ‘The Halibut Prince,’” she concludes.

-Project manager
+Project Manager

 Jørgen Macdonald

-Jørgen works as the link between the artistic team and the production department.
-He has the main responsibility for the progress and ensures that the time and financial limits are adhered to for theater and opera performances.
-There are usually five to six productions to juggle - "The projects are always at different stages, one may be in the evaluation phase while another is just getting started," says Macdonald.
-"Working on a production from A to Z often takes about two years.
+Jørgen serves as the liaison between the artistic team and the production department.
+He is primarily responsible for keeping projects on track and ensuring that time and budget constraints are met for theater and opera productions.
+There are usually five to six productions to juggle.
+“The projects are always at different stages; one might be in the evaluation phase while another is just getting started,” says Macdonald.
+Working on a production from start to finish often takes about two years.

-Director and project manager, Kilden Dialog
+Director and Project Manager, Kilden

 Elisabeth Lindland

-- I visit schools every week to work on the productions.
-We spend about a year on each performance," says Elisabeth.
+“I visit schools every week to work on the productions.
+We spend about a year on each show,” says Elisabeth.

-Stage manager in Multisalen
+Stage Manager at Multisalen

 Øystein Aase

-Orchestra director
+Orchestra Conductor

 Borghild Løvbrøtte